 How to improve your sales close rate

-Give your agents best-in-class scripts
+Give your agents best-in-class training

 Every contact centre leader dreams of building a team of high-flying agents capable of reducing average handling times, boosting conversion rates and consistently hitting quarterly revenue targets.
 This is important, given that approximately 80% of sales are made by only 8% of your sales representatives.
 So how can you make everyone a top seller?